 Ed Fox received his undergraduate degree from the University of Illinois in 1976 and obtained his law degree from Southwestern University in 1985.
 At Southwestern, Ed graduated near the top of his class after winning a national moot court competition.
-For the past 20 years, the first 10 in Los Angeles, and the second 10 in Chicago, Ed has always worked for those whose rights were violated by those in a position of trust or authority, such as nursing homes, police officers and employers.
+For the past 20 years, the first 10 in Los Angeles and the second 10 in Chicago, Ed has always worked for those whose rights were violated by those in a position of trust or authority, such as nursing homes, police officers and employers.

-In 1996, Ed came to Chicago, his original home-town, and began practicing here.
+In 1996, Ed came to Chicago, his original hometown, and began practicing here.
 In 1999, he started his firm, Ed Fox & Associates, Ltd. with one other lawyer.
-In the past 7 years, the firm has continued to grow adding success, lawyers and more space to the practice.
+In the past 7 years, the firm has continued to grow adding success, lawyers, and more space to the practice.

-During his years as a lawyer Ed has been involved in a number of high profile cases, as well as cases that were important to the client involved but did not make the national media.
-Some of the high profile/media intensive cases included a police brutality case against Mark Fuhrman during the O.J.
+During his years as a lawyer, Ed has been involved in a number of high profile cases, as well as cases that were important to the client involved but did not make the national media.
+Some of the high profile/media intensive cases include a police brutality case against Mark Fuhrman during the O.J.
 Simpson trial, and a police misconduct case against the LA Sheriff's Department caused when deputy sheriffs tried to kill one of their own deputies (in the process, crippling him) who would not go along with a police cover-up.
-Both those cases settled for large amounts of money.
+Both of those cases settled for large amounts of money.

 Other high profile cases include a class action strip search case arising out of strip searches of African-American women at O'hare airport that began in 1997 and finally settled in 2006.
 That case was televised on Dateline and, more importantly, forced some needed policy changes in how U.S. Customs (now Homeland Security) decided whom to search.
 Also, in a first of its kind case, Ed won a large jury trial against Chevron on behalf of an employee who was subjected to an illegal random drug search and then fired for refusing to cooperate with the search.